An educator, an advocate, and a mother.

 I have dedicated my career to creating opportunities, particularly pathways to education, for people in poverty.
 That's because I know the value of a good education.
 It's what took me from tearing up my mom's driveway with a pogo stick behind the old K-Mart on Breckenridge Lane to earning my bachelor's and master's degrees at Columbia University in New York City.
 It's what took me across the country to create programs and educate young people.
 Finally, it's what brought me home to a cul-de-sac in Hikes Point, where service feels even more meaningful.

-Just out of college, I started writing about poverty and homelessness for Change.org and lifted up the voices of people in poverty by recruiting them to write about their experiences firsthand.
-Seeking a deeper impact, I became a middle school reading and writing teacher with Teach For America, where I saw 16-year-olds use paragraphs for the first time before having their essays about becoming a father, being abused, and wanting a gun published on the front page of the Sunday newspaper.
+Just out of college, I started writing about poverty and homelessness and lifted up the voices of people in poverty by recruiting them to write about their experiences firsthand.
+Seeking a deeper impact, I became a middle school reading and writing teacher with Teach For America, where I saw 16-year-olds begin to use paragraphs and get published in the Sunday newspaper.

 Later, as a nonprofit manager, I designed programs that pushed hundreds of students of color to record GPA and ACT growth before becoming the first in their families to go to college.
-Their children will be many times more likely to attend college as a result.
-I wrote down the story of Ulises, one of my most inspiring students.
-As a small business coach in Louisville I helped dozens of entrepreneurs, many of them women and immigrants, access the capital they needed to pursue their dreams.
-Read more about my impact in the Courier-Journal.
+As a small business coach in Louisville I helped dozens of entrepreneurs, many of them women and immigrants, access the microloans they needed to pursue their dreams.